-Number of acres attaining reserve status under Treaty Land Entitlement 634,563 acres [March 2005] The number of acres attaining reserve status is dependent on individual First Nations selection of lands.
-What are we measuring?
+The number of acres attaining reserve status is dependent on individual First Nation selection of lands.

+Number of First Nations achieving shortfall acres

+21 [March 2006]

-Number of First Nations achieving shortfall 12 acres [March 2005] The TLE process exists because First Nations did not, in all instances, receive the land that was promised to them in the Treaties.
+The TLE process exists because First Nations did not, in all instances, receive the land that was promised to them in the Treaties.

 Under the terms of the Saskatchewan Treaty Land Entitlement Framework Agreement and TLE Settlements, First Nations must acquire and transfer to Reserve status the amount of land they should have received (shortfall acres) if all First Nations people were counted at the time of original survey.

-OBJECTIVE 2 - First Nations' aspirations for self-government are addressed for the mutual benefit of all Saskatchewan people The Province recognizes the inherent right to self-government for First Nations people.
+OBJECTIVE 2 - First Nations' aspirations for self-government are addressed for the mutual benefit of all Saskatchewan people

+The Province recognizes the inherent right to self-government for First Nations people.
 Saskatchewan is involved in negotiating a self-government agreement with the Meadow Lake First Nations and the Government of Canada, and is an active observer of the discussions involving the Office of the Treaty Commissioner and the Federation of Saskatchewan Indian Nation to explore governance models.

-Key Actions for 2006-07 - Negotiate an on-reserve self-government agreement with Meadow Lake First Nations (MLFN) and the Government of Canada for the mutual benefit of all Saskatchewan people. - Continue to negotiate a draft framework agreement respecting traditional territories and a draft framework agreement respecting non-resident citizens between MLFN and Canada What are we measuring?
+- Negotiate an on-reserve self-government agreement with Meadow Lake First Nations (MLFN) and the Government of Canada for the mutual benefit of all Saskatchewan people. - Continue to negotiate a draft framework agreement respecting traditional territories and a draft framework agreement respecting non-resident citizens between MLFN and Canada.

-Progress on draft agreements between Meadow Lake First Nations, the federal government and the provincial government on First Nations governance Where are we starting from?
+Progress on draft First Nation governance agreements between Meadow Lake First Nations (MLFN), the federal government and the provincial government

-Canada, Saskatchewan and seven First

-Nations in the Meadow Lake area signed

-the MLTC self-government Agreements-inPrinciple that formally committed

-Saskatchewan to enter the second phase

-of negotiations leading to final agreements

-for on-reserve self-government.
+Canada.
+Saskatchewan and seven Meadow Lake First Nations in the Meadow Lake area signed the Meadow Lake Tribal Council self-government Agreements-in-Principle that formally committed Saskatchewan to enter the second phase of negotiations leading to final agreements for on-reserve self-government.
+[January 2001]

-[January 2001] Self-government is a vehicle to improve the quality of life and opportunities available to the First Nations, through processes controlled by, and accountable to, First Nations people.
-While the primary relationship in the self-government negotiations is between the Meadow Lake First Nations and the federal government, Saskatchewan's involvement at the negotiating table protects provincial interests and ensures that any arrangements reached with respect to on-reserve self-government are compatible with provincial laws and practices.
+Self-government is a vehicle to improve the quality of life and opportunities available to the First Nations, through processes controlled by, and accountable to, First Nations people.
+While the primary relationship in the self-government negotiations is between the Meadow Lake First Nations and the federal government, Saskatchewan's involvement at the negotiating table protects provincial interests and ensures that any arrangements reached with respect to onreserve self-government are compatible with provincial laws and practices.

 Negotiations on the agreements respecting traditional territories and non-resident citizens are essential components that constitute the overall self-government negotiation process.

 The level of success in reaching these targets is also dependent on Canada and MLFN commitment to the process.

-OBJECTIVE 3 - Rights and issues important to Métis people are recognized Governance concepts and issues of mutual concern to the Province and Métis people, including recent Supreme Court of Canada decisions and electoral reform, are recognized.
-The Province supports initiatives to address these concerns with Métis people and communities.
-Key Actions for 2006-07 - Facilitate processes leading up to and holding a fair and democratic Métis election. - Renew relationships with a fair and democratically elected Métis executive.
-What are we measuring?
+OBJECTIVE 3 - Rights and issues important to Métis people are recognized

+Governance concepts and issues of mutual concern, such as recent Supreme Court of Canada decisions on Métis rights and Métis Nation - Saskatchewan electoral reform, are recognized.
+The Province undertakes initiatives to address these concerns with Métis people and communities.